apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/servlets.md

             }
         }

-    This is only supported though with if you use `bnd-maven-plugin` or `maven-bundle-plugin` in version 4.0.0 or newer and use Sling which is at least compliant with OSGi R6 (DS 1.3).
+    This is only supported though if you use either the `bnd-maven-plugin` or the `maven-bundle-plugin` in version 4.0.0 or newer and use Sling which is at least compliant with OSGi R6 (DS 1.3).
 There is no actual run-time dependency to OSGi R7!
 The configuration for the `bnd-maven-plugin` should look like this in your `pom.xml`

         ::xml
         <build>